awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 ## Alarm States<a name="alarm-states"></a>

 An alarm has the following possible states:
-+ *`OK`*—The metric is within the defined threshold\.
++ *`OK`*—The metric or expression is within the defined threshold\.
-+ *`ALARM`*—The metric is outside of the defined threshold\.
++ *`ALARM`*—The metric or expression is outside of the defined threshold\.
 + *`INSUFFICIENT_DATA`*—The alarm has just started, the metric is not available, or not enough data is available for the metric to determine the alarm state\.

 ## Evaluating an Alarm<a name="alarm-evaluation"></a>

 When you create an alarm, you specify three settings to enable CloudWatch to evaluate when to change the alarm state:
-+ **Period** is the length of time to evaluate the metric to create each individual data point for a metric\.
++ **Period** is the length of time to evaluate the metric or expression to create each individual data point for an alarm\.
 It is expressed in seconds\.
 If you choose one minute as the period, there is one datapoint every minute\.
-+ **Evaluation Period** is the number of the most recent data points to evaluate when determining alarm state\.
++ **Evaluation Period** is the number of the most recent periods, or data points, to evaluate when determining alarm state\.
 + **Datapoints to Alarm** is the number of data points within the evaluation period that must be breaching to cause the alarm to go to the `ALARM` state\.
 The breaching data points do not have to be consecutive, they just must all be within the last number of data points equal to **Evaluation Period**\.

 In the following figure, the alarm threshold is set to three units\.
 The alarm is configured to go to the `ALARM` state and both **Evaluation Period** and **Datapoints to Alarm** are 3\.
 That is, when all three datapoints in the most recent three consecutive periods are above the threshold, the alarm goes to the `ALARM` state\.
 In the figure, this happens in the third through fifth time periods\.
 At period six, the value dips below the threshold, so one of the periods being evaluated is not breaching, and the alarm state changes to `OK`\.
 During the ninth time period, the threshold is breached again, but for only one period\.
 Consequently, the alarm state remains `OK`\.